Adithya4141/Face_Emotion_Detection/README.md

 # Face_Emotion_Detection
-Detecting emotion of person using deep learning
+Detecting emotion of a person using deep learning